-There must be persons who beneficially owned (between them) shares carrying (between them) the right to exercise more than 50% of the voting power in the company, and rights to receive more than 50% of the company's dividends and rights to receive more than 50% of the company's capital distributions at all times during the ownership test period.
-See sections 165-150 to 165-160 of the ITAA 1997.
+- There must be persons who beneficially owned (between them) shares carrying (between them) the right to exercise more than 50% of the voting power in the company, and rights to receive more than 50% of the company's dividends and rights to receive more than 50% of the company's capital distributions at all times during the ownership test period.
+See sections 165-150 to 165-160 of ITAA 1997. - It is reasonable to assume that there are persons (none of them companies or trustees) who between them have beneficial interests (directly, or indirectly through one or more interposed entities) in shares in the company carrying (between them) a majority of the voting power, and rights to dividend and capital distributions at all times during the ownership test period.
+See sections 165-150 to 165-160 of ITAA 1997.

-- It is reasonable to assume that there are persons (none of them companies or trustees) who between them have beneficial interests (directly, or indirectly through one or more interposed entities) in shares in the company carrying (between them) a majority of the voting power, and rights to dividend and capital distributions at all times during the ownership test period.
-See sections 165-150 to 165-160 of the ITAA 1997. - Where tax losses are claimed in an income year ending after 21 September 1999, the company must meet the 'same share and interest' requirement, except where the 'saving' rule applies.
-See section 165-165 and subsection 165-12(7) of the ITAA 1997. - A modified version of the above rules can apply to a listed public company and its 100% subsidiaries.
-See Division 166 of the ITAA 1997.
+- Where tax losses are claimed in an income year ending after 21 September 1999, the company must meet the 'same share and interest' requirement, except where the 'saving' rule applies.
+See section 165-165 and subsection 165-12(7) of ITAA 1997. - A modified version of the above rules can apply to widely held companies and eligible Division 166 companies.
+See Division 166 of ITAA 1997.

-Anti-avoidance provisions are at Subdivisions 175-A and 175-B of the ITAA 1997.
+Anti-avoidance provisions are at Subdivisions 175-A and 175-B of ITAA 1997.